Kris: Usage

 While it is commonly believed that kris were the primary weapons wielded by fighters in the past, they were actually carried by warriors as a secondary armament if they lost their main weapon, which was usually a spear.
-For commoners however, kris were worn on a daily basis, especially when travelling because it might be needed for self-defense.
-During times of peace, people wore kris as part of ceremonial attire.
+For commoners, however, kris were worn daily, especially when travelling, because it might be needed for self-defense.
+During times of peace, people wore kris as part of their ceremonial attire.
 Ceremonial kris were often meticulously decorated with intricate carving in gold and precious stones.
 Heirloom blades were handed down through successive generations and worn during special events such as weddings and other ceremonies.
-Men usually wore only one kris but the admiral Hang Tuah is said in the Hikayat Hang Tuah to have armed himself with one short and one long kris.
+Men usually wore only one kris, but the admiral Hang Tuah is said in the Hikayat Hang Tuah to have armed himself with one short and one long kris.
 Women also wore kris, though usually of a smaller size than a man's.
 In battle, a fighter might have carried more than one kris; some carried three kris: his own, one from his father-in-law, and one as a family heirloom.
-The extra two served as parrying daggers, but if none were available the sheath would serve the same purpose.
+The extra two served as parrying daggers, but if none were available, the sheath would serve the same purpose.

 Kris were often broken in battle and required repairs.
-Yearly cleanings, known in Javanese tradition as jamasan, is required as part of the spirituality and mythology surrounding the weapon, often left ancient blades worn and thin.
-The repair materials depended on location and it is quite usual to find a weapon with fittings from several areas.
+Yearly cleanings, known in Javanese tradition as jamasan, is required as part of the spirituality and mythology surrounding the weapon, often leaving ancient blades worn and thin.
+The repair materials depended on location, and it is quite usual to find a weapon with fittings from several areas.
 For example, a kris may have a blade from Java, a hilt from Bali and a sheath from Madura.

 In many parts of Indonesia and the Malacca Sultanate, the kris used to be the choice weapon for an execution known as the hukuman salang.
 The executioner's kris had a long, straight, slender blade.
 The condemned knelt before the executioner, who placed a wad of cotton or similar material on the subject's shoulder or clavicle area.
 The blade was thrust through the padding, piercing the subclavian artery and the heart.
 Upon withdrawal, the cotton wiped the blade clean.
 In the Malay world and Java, an honourable form of execution was death by kris to the heart.